TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

            self._myattr = kw.pop('myattr')
            super().init(*args, **kw)

-   That is, anything extra that the specialized class puts in to the ``kwds`` dictionary should be removed and handled, and the remaining contents of ``kw`` (and ``args``) passed to the ``BaseHeader`` ``init`` method.
+   That is, anything extra that the specialized kundi puts in to the ``kwds`` dictionary should be removed and handled, and the remaining contents of ``kw`` (and ``args``) passed to the ``BaseHeader`` ``init`` method.